 Susannah Place Museum

 This is probably my all-time favourite museum in the whole of Sydney as it’s all about the average person.
 Susannah Place is a row of houses that were some of the earliest to be built by immigrants arriving in Australia to start a new life.
 They have remained pretty much unchanged since they were built in 1844 and now serve as a recreation of the way the people who once called it home would have lived.
-There are three houses that makeup Susannah Place with each one being made up to how it would have been during three different time periods complete with a 1915 corner shop.
+There are three houses that make up Susannah Place with each one being made to look how it would have been during three different time periods complete with a 1915 corner shop.

 Sydney Opera House Tour